Empty hearse catches fire at funeral in Woodlands

 Madam Letchimi, a 59-year-old resident of Block 313, was startled when she saw plumes of smoke from the carpark.

-"There was a lot of smoke, with the smell of burning plastic," added the housewife.
+"There was a lot of smoke, with the smell of burning plastic," said the housewife, who goes by one name.

 "I saw about five men using buckets of water to put out the fire.